an announcement (of birth or marriage or death)

 Clicking open the email, I soon learned that the sender was not a reader of my newsletter, but the son of a reader.
 The email was a faire-part announcing that his mother, Ginny, had passed away.

-Clicking back open the email, I noticed how the next line of the letter reflected the newly-peeled sentiments inside of me, including sorrow.
+Clicking open the email again, I noticed how the next line of the letter reflected the newly-peeled sentiments inside of me, including sorrow.